rtrppl/orgrr/readme.md

 - Is that all?

 No. I also wanted to learn more elisp.
-Doing a small project like this seems to be best way doing this.
+Executing a small project like this seemed to be a good way of approaching this.

 - What does orgrr stand for?

 Orgrr is an acronmy for "org-roam ripgrep" or "org-roam replica", as org-roam calls itself a [roam-research](https://roamresearch.com) replica.

-The point of this package is not at all to critize org-roam, it rather is a work of adminiration.
+- Is this subtile critizism on the org-roam approach?

+Not at all!
+The project was born out of the admiration of the pioneering work done by Jethro... and ...
+Org-roam also has way more capable programmers behind it, as do Denote and ZK.
+You should check out their projects, too.